AnnulusGames/LucidRandom/README.md

 [日本語版README](README_JP.md)

+> [!IMPORTANT]
+> This repository has been archived.
+Consider migrating to [Random Extensions](https://github.com/AnnulusGames/RandomExtensions).

 ## Overview
 Lucid Random extends Unity's Random class, adding more features such as reproducible random numbers and weighted list.